Informative guide

 3- Properties of fibers

-Each fiber we have in store has its pros and cons.
+Each fiber we have in store has its advantages and disadvantages.
 Here is a summary of each of them.

 SYNTHETIC FIBERS

 Synthetic fibers are very popular in carpet production due to their more affordable price as well as their resistance to fading and ease of cleaning.
-Their main disadvantage is their faster wear than natural fiber carpets.
-In the case of machine cleaning, it will also be necessary (ideally) to put on a protective layer of Teflon to protect the fiber, and this is why a professional cleaner is recommended.
+Their main disadvantage is that they wear out more quickly than natural fiber carpets.
+In the event of machine cleaning, it will also be necessary (ideally) to reapply a protective layer of Teflon to protect the fiber, and this is why a professional cleaner is recommended.

-Polypropylene / Olefin: It is the strongest synthetic fiber in terms of color due to the coloring process.
-Generally the least expensive, this fiber makes up the vast majority of machine-woven carpets.
+Polypropylene/Olefin: It is the most resistant synthetic fiber in terms of color due to the dyeing process.
+Generally the least expensive, this fiber makes up a large majority of machine-woven rugs.
 It also makes up the majority of indoor/outdoor rugs thanks to its flexibility of use.

 Polyester : It is the perfect compromise between softness and resistance.
-This fiber is also more affordable and can create softness and shine in carpets.
-A mixture is often appropriate with the polypropylene in order to give different effects.
+This fiber is also more affordable and allows you to create effects of softness and shine in carpets.
+A mixture is often required with polypropylene in order to give different effects.

 Nylon : It is the synthetic fiber of choice in terms of resistance.
 Ideal for high traffic areas, nylon is used in the majority of large commercial spaces.
-Nylon is more expensive than other synthetic fibers since it is extremely strong and abrasion resistant.
-Easily cleanable, it is ideal for entrances, stairs and any high-traffic area.
-The versatility of possible designs with nylon is also very interesting.
-This fiber is however coarser than the others.
+Nylon is more expensive than other synthetic fibers since it is extremely sturdy and resistant to abrasion.
+Easily cleanable, it is ideal for entrances, stairs and any high traffic area.
+The versatility of designs possible with nylon is also very interesting.
+This fiber is, however, rawer than the others.

-Viscose : It is the most popular synthetic fiber to mix with wool rugs due to its extreme silk-like softness, but you have to be very careful with this one since it is the exception to the rule in terms of its maintenance.
-Unlike other synthetic fibers, it deteriorates much faster.
-It is absolutely necessary to clean with cold water (and with very little water!) and avoid rubbing in case of stains.
-Also, it tends to fray from the rug more, so we recommend avoiding rugs with more than 20% viscose.
-Its advantage, however, is its imitation of silk for a more upscale finish.
+Viscose : It is the most popular synthetic fiber to mix with wool rugs due to its extreme softness imitating silk, but you have to be very careful with this one since it is the exception to the rule in terms of its interview.
+Unlike other synthetic fibers, it deteriorates much more quickly.
+It is absolutely necessary to clean with cold water (and very little water!) and avoid rubbing in the event of a stain.
+Also, it tends to fray more from the carpet, which is why we recommend avoiding carpets containing more than 20% viscose.
+Its advantage, however, is its imitation of silk for a more high-end finish.

 NATURAL FIBERS

-Natural fibers are generally stronger over time than synthetic fibers.
-Easy to maintain with the right techniques and products, they will add more texture to your room.
-They are more expensive than synthetic fibers due to the manufacturing processes, but they will give a better effect to the piece thanks to their quality and natural properties.
+Natural fibers are generally more durable over time than synthetic fibers.
+Easy to maintain with the appropriate techniques and products, they will add more texture to your room.
+They are more expensive than synthetic fibers due to the manufacturing processes, but they will give a better effect to the room thanks to their quality and natural properties.
 They are also much more environmentally friendly.

-Laine : Wool is the fiber that has been used to make rugs for thousands of years.
-The quality of this varies according to the climatic conditions in which the sheep live.
-Today, New Zealand wool is the most recognized in terms of quality, which is why the majority of our suppliers use it.
-Its natural properties surpassing all those of synthetic fibers make it the ultimate choice for a quality carpet that will follow you all your life.
-Wool rugs are usually handmade, which puts them at a higher base price depending on the weaving technique.
+Laine : Wool is the fiber used to make rugs for thousands of years.
+The quality of this varies depending on the climatic conditions in which the sheep live.
+Nowadays, New Zealand wool is the most recognized in terms of quality, which is why the majority of our suppliers use it.
+Its natural properties surpassing all those of synthetic fibers make it the ultimate choice for a quality carpet that will follow you throughout your life.
+Wool rugs are typically handmade, which places them at a higher base price depending on the weaving technique.

-So here are the natural properties of 100% virgin wool, which is used in most of our wool rugs:
+Here are the natural properties of 100% virgin wool, used in most of our wool rugs:

-Thermal insulation: As air is a poor thermal conductor, virgin wool rugs reduce heat loss in the room and thus create a warm atmosphere and help to increase the room temperature.
+Thermal insulation: As air is a poor thermal conductor, virgin wool carpets reduce heat loss in the room and thus create a warm atmosphere and help to increase the room temperature.

-Acoustic Insulation: The sound level also drops, because the air trapped between the fibers increases the sound absorption power.
+Acoustic insulation: The sound level also drops, because the air retained between the fibers increases the sound absorption power.
 The formation and transmission of noise are therefore significantly reduced, thus providing additional calm to the room.

-Flexibility: Extremely comfortable on bare feet (depending on the weave), the wool is pleasant to the touch and is very elastic, which makes it possible not to make furniture marks on your carpets since it recovers its shape very easily
+Flexibility: Extremely comfortable on bare feet (depending on the weave), wool is pleasant to the touch and is very elastic, which prevents furniture marks from being left on your carpets since it returns to its shape very easily

-Climate regulator: When the atmosphere is very humid, wool can absorb and retain up to 1/3 of its own weight in moisture without feeling damp.
-When the air is too dry, it releases the retained moisture.
+Climate Regulator: When the atmosphere is very humid, wool can absorb and retain up to 1/3 of its own weight in moisture without feeling damp.
+When the air is too dry, it releases the retained humidity.

 Purifies the air: It absorbs and retains pollutants often found inside buildings, such as formaldehyde, nitrogen dioxide and sulfur dioxide.
-It is estimated that wool rugs can purify the air in a room for up to 30 years!
+It is estimated that wool rugs can purify the air in a room for around thirty years!

-Antistatic: Unlike many fibers, wool will save you from electric shocks since in normal climatic conditions, pure new wool does not become charged with static electricity.
+Antistatic: Unlike many fibers, wool will protect you from electric shocks since in normal climatic conditions, pure virgin wool does not charge static electricity.

-Repels liquids: Liquids will first bead on the wool before penetrating it, allowing time to fully absorb the stain during cleaning, and thus reducing its chances of appearing.
+Repels liquids: Liquids will first bead up on the wool before penetrating it, giving the stain time to fully absorb when cleaning, reducing its chances of showing.

-Holds Surface Dirt: Unlike other fibres, wool holds dust and dirt on the surface until it is vacuumed away.
+Holds surface dirt: Unlike other fibers, wool holds surface dust and dirt until it is vacuumed away.
 This makes cleaning and maintenance easier, in addition to providing it with its next property;

-Anti-allergenic: Allergenic droppings from house dust mites (which are the main culprit in causing allergies in susceptible people) mix with house dust and can be inhaled.
-Mattresses and upholstered furniture are a favorable environment for dust mites and contrary to popular belief, carpets are much less affected by this problem.
-Thus, thanks to the dirt-holding capacity of wool, allergenic substances will not fly away.
+Anti-allergen: Allergenic droppings from dust mites (which are the main cause of allergies in sensitive people) mix with house dust and can be inhaled.
+Mattresses and fabric-covered furniture are a favorable environment for dust mites and contrary to general belief, carpets are much less affected by this problem.
+Thus, thanks to the dirt-retaining capacity of wool, allergenic substances will not fly away.

-Flame Retardant: Finally, a wool fiber offers far superior fire protection than most other fibers due to its high moisture and nitrogen content.
-The wool opposes the spread of flames by forming an insulating and cooling layer.
-This is also why wool carpets support small burns very well, just scrape the traces of scorch on the place in question.
+Anti-Flammable: Finally, a wool fiber provides far superior fire protection than most other fibers due to its high moisture and nitrogen content.
+Wool prevents the spread of flames by forming an insulating and refreshing layer.
+This is also why wool rugs are very tolerant of small burns; simply scrape off the scorched marks on the area in question.

-Cotton : Cotton is one of the best fibers for a natural and casual look.
-Generally woven flat, it is both a clean and classic material, and can adapt to many styles.
-Very light and versatile to use, its main drawback is however that it is necessary to avoid soaking the rug with water during cleaning, at the risk of breaking and discoloring it (for our cotton Jacquard rugs) .
+Cotton : Cotton is one of the best fibers for a natural, casual look.
+Generally woven flat, it is a material that is both clean and classic, and can adapt to many styles.
+Very light and versatile to use, its main disadvantage is, however, that you must avoid soaking the rug in water when cleaning, at the risk of breaking and discoloring it (for our cotton Jacquard rugs) .

-Silk : Ravishing and sophisticated, the silk rug offers a luxurious sheen and elegant softness.
+Silk : Lovely and sophisticated, the silk rug offers a luxurious sheen and elegant softness.
 Because silk is delicate and very decorative, you'll want to show it off.
 However, it is best suited for low traffic areas.
 All the shimmer of a 100% silk rug requires a little more care than other rug materials.
-The combination of silk and wool rug fibers can provide the same dramatic look of silk with more durability and easier care.
-However, you must be very careful with synthetic and vegetable fibers that imitate silk (bamboo, viscose, etc.) since these do not have the same properties and do not have the same value (be sure to do business with a merchant recognized and trusted).
+The combination of silk and wool rug fibers can provide the same dramatic look of silk with more durability and easier maintenance.
+However, you must be very careful with synthetic and vegetable fibers imitating silk (bamboo, viscose, etc.) since they do not have the same properties and do not have the same value (be sure to deal with a merchant recognized and trusted).

 NATURAL PLANT FIBERS

-sea hay : Sea hay, or sea grass, is made from a tropical reed grown in rice-like fields in China and Vietnam.
-The fibers are harvested, dried and spun by hand into strong strands.
+sea hay : Sea hay, or sea grass, is made from a tropical reed grown in rice paddy-like fields in China and Vietnam.
+The fibers are harvested, dried and hand spun into strong strands.
 When woven together, the result is a rug full of texture, yet sturdy and durable.
-Sea Hay blends nature's colors - beige, green, yellow and russet in endless variation, resulting in hue shifts between rolls and mats.
-The mats will have a distinctive hay aroma, which will mostly dissipate, but will be reminiscent of the freshness of nature.
-Avoid in the basement because of the humidity which will promote the appearance of mold.
-Can be very suitable in entrances to replace carpets in commercial styles, as long as the ventilation promotes the drying of the carpet.
+Sea hay mixes the colors of nature - beige, green, yellow and russet in endless variation, resulting in hue changes between rolls and mats.
+The rugs will have a distinctive hay aroma, which will mostly dissipate, but will be reminiscent of the freshness of nature.
+Avoid in the basement because of the humidity which will encourage the appearance of mold.
+Can be very suitable in entryways to replace commercial style rugs, as long as ventilation helps the rug dry.

-Sisal : Recognized as being a very resistant fiber, a multitude of choices of patterns, colors and textures are available to satisfy all tastes!
+Sisal : Recognized as a very resistant fiber, a multitude of choices of patterns, colors and textures are available to satisfy all tastes!
 It is obtained from the long green leaves of the Agave plant, which grows in Brazil, Mexico and Africa.
-On average, about 1000 fibers are extracted from each leaf, which are then washed, sun-dried, brushed, graded and baled.
-The rest of the plant is used to generate electricity for rural areas, in addition to helping the local economy.
+On average, around 1000 fibers are extracted from each leaf, which are then washed, sun-dried, brushed, graded and baled.
+The remainder of the plant is used to generate electricity for rural areas, in addition to helping the local economy.
 They are then sent to the United States to be transformed into carpets.
-Naturally rougher, it is less pleasant to the touch than wool and you have to be careful to dry the fiber well in case of liquid spillage.
-Some sisals are also stain resistant, and this is the perfect fiber to add a unique touch to your space or stairs!
+Naturally rawer, it is less pleasant to the touch than wool and you must be careful to dry the fiber well in the event of a liquid spill.
+Some sisals are also stain resistant, and it’s the perfect fiber to add a unique touch to your space or stairs!

-Many other fibers are used to make carpets such as jute, acrylic, bamboo, coconut, recycled synthetic materials, etc. Those described in this section are, however, the most common among our selection of products offered.
+Many other fibers are used to make carpets such as jute, acrylic, bamboo, coconut, recycled synthetic materials, etc. However, those described in this section are the most widespread among our selection of products offered.

 4- Types of weaving